 This week you will learn how to process and map spatial data in R. The two major packages for processing spatial data in R are sf and terra.
-This guide will provide an introduction to these packages.
-To motivate the use of these packages, the bulk of the guide will focus on how to map data, which will help you answer the mapping questions in this week’s assignment.
+To motivate the use of these packages, the bulk of the guide will focus on how to map data.
+The objectives of this lab are as follows:

 Install sf and terra if you have not already done so.